f-zampieri/smopapi/README.md

 ## Notes on Bash:
 * **All Bash (.sh) files are called from [js]setup.sh** - this file is called by Python
+* Don't use any extra whitespace in [js]setup.sh file, it is read line by line by python and executed as commands